Wisara8/quickadoo/README.md

 # Quickadoo
 ## Plan your day with Quickadoo

-Quickadoo is a simple and fast Doodle clone.
+Quickadoo is a simple and fast Doodle clone where anyone on your local network can connect and vote.

 This project is meant for web developement students to combine front and back and skills learned during the first half of the bootcamp and interact with a Postgress database.